itsjeyd/choose-your-own-adventure-presentations/README.md

 # Choose Your Own Adventure Presentations

+Hi there!

 Use this code to create real-time branching presentations so your audience can choose the path through your next technical talk.

 This project also is the default WSGI application for the